miguelaaguilar/CarND-Advanced-Lane-Lines-P2/writeup.md

 #### 7. Displaying Lane and Information on the Original Image

-The function `display_lane_and_info()` shows on top of the original road image the curvature and offset information.
+The function `display_lane_and_info()` displays on top of the original road image the curvature and offset information.
 In addition, the bird's eye view of the road is shown, along with the binary image and the estimated lane lines.
 An example of the resultant images is shown in the following sections.

 #### 8. Complete Lane Detection Pipeline